mlolson/clawproxy/README.md

 # ClawProxy

-> **Warning:** This is a learning project, use at your own risk.
-I still haven't successfully configured OpenClaw to work with it.
-If you are hoping for it to work out of the box you might be disappointed.

 A lightweight HTTP proxy that injects authentication credentials into outbound API requests.
 Designed to run alongside [OpenClaw](https://github.com/openclaw) to provide AI agents in sandboxed environments (like Docker containers) with authenticated API access without exposing secrets directly.

 ## How It Works